acoustic-content-samples/wchtools-cli/README.md

     wchtools list -c -I --write-manifest <manifest>

-To generate a new manifest from the contents of your WCH tenant, use:
+To generate a new manifest from the contents of your Acoustic Content tenant, use:

     wchtools list --server -A -I --write-manifest <manifest>